 But Belgium is more than a weekend break in the heart of Europe.
 It’s also a hidden paradise for outdoor lovers.

 With a gorgeous coastline and rolling countryside, hiking in Belgium is second-to-none.
-Whether you’ve got a city weekend planned or a few weeks’ backpacking in Belgium, there are routes across every part of the country.
+Whether you’ve got a city weekend planned or a few weeks backpacking in Belgium, there are routes across every part of the country.
 Let’s dive right into the best hiking trails in Belgium.

 Best of all, you can put your feet up after a long walk and enjoy traditional Belgian waffles in Belgium.
 What could be better?